Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Theory inputs

 Charged leptons lose energy as they travel through the Earth.
 In the transport equations in \cref{sec:muonprod}, this energy loss is captured in the charged particle geodesic by averaging over many soft QED processes within a single EW mean free path.
 This approach is valid as long as the ranges of energy loss for charged particles are much shorter than the neutrino mean free path.
 This is indeed the case for the energy range considered in this study, as shown in \cref{fig:RelevantScales}.

-We repeat the standard parametrization for the charged lepton energy loss given by \cref{eq:energylossgeneral}:
+We repeat the standard parametrization for the charged lepton mean energy loss given by \cref{eq:energylossgeneral}:

-where, at UHE energies relevant to this study, the electronic energy loss function \( a_\ell(E_\ell) \) approaches a constant value \( a_\ell \), depending on the electron density of the medium and is independent of the mass of the charged particle, as dictated by the Bethe-Bloch formula~\cite{Groom:2001kq}.
+At UHE energies relevant to this study, the electronic energy loss function \( a_\ell(E_\ell) \) approaches a constant value \( a_\ell \), depending on the electron density of the medium and is independent of the mass of the charged particle, as dictated by the Bethe-Bloch formula~\cite{Groom:2001kq}.
 In liquid water, for UHE particles, $ a_\ell = 0.3 \, \rm{TeV}/\rm{km} $ for $ \ell = \mu, \tau $.
 At UHE, the radiative energy loss function also becomes approximately constant, $b_\ell(E_\ell) \approx b_\ell $, but it depends non-trivially on the mass of the charged particle.
-It is the sum of three distinct processes: \beq b_\ell = b_\ell^{\rm brehm} + b_\ell^{\rm pair} + b_\ell^{\rm DIS}\,, \eeq where $b_\ell^{\rm brehm}$ encodes the contribution of on-shell photon brehmsstrahlung, $b_\ell^{\rm pair}$ the electron-positron pair production, both through off-shell radiation and through photon fusion, and $b_\ell^{\rm DIS}$ the contribution of DIS, dominated by virtual photon exchange.